UofM >

 In addition, placing into a course for which you are not

-prepared will only hurt you -- and your GPA.
+prepared will only hurt you—and your GPA.

-- Why can't I use a calculator on the
+- Why can't I use a

 The placement test is designed to measure your facility with